skynetapp/Lytepole-Accounts/View Account.md

 #### Step 4.1:

 - Function **createAccountListDataObjectArr** will be redirected to account action page which will create a data object array for data.
-- The parameters will be account list array i.e the data which will get from wsdl based on the input.
+- The parameters will be id, mobile, name, experience, location, email, createdby etc.

 #### Step 4.2